Skip to content

 • a low amount of followers but following a high amount of people

-Code for Africa, an NGO, is the continent's largest network of civic technology and data journalism labs, and they build digital democracy solutions that give citizens access to factual and actionable information that empowers them to make informed decisions.
-This is especially true in moments when misinformation is being spread online and on social media.
-Using the Meltwater tool, Code for Africa debunk claims and fact check trending topical conversations to ensure that the general public has accurate information delivered to them in a timely manner to refute any misleading claims.
-Since using Meltwater, Code for Africa have been able to combat disinformation in Niger, misinformation regarding the Uganda elections and political trolls in Kenya
+This is especially true in moments when fake news is being spread on social media.
+Using Meltwater, Code for Africa debunked claims and fact checked trending topical conversations to ensure that the general public had accurate information delivered to them in a timely manner to refute any misleading claims.
+Since using Meltwater, Code for Africa have been able to combat disinformation in Niger, misinformation regarding the Uganda elections, and political trolls in Kenya

 Not all social media platforms have a clear guideline on how you can fight fake news on social media.
 However, if you do come across misinformation, you can (and should) report it.
 Each platform has a way of doing this, which is specified below: